Moonspine/snes-jukebox/Readme.txt

  - This .brr file is the file you'll need to drop on the SD card to play on the jukebox.

-Known issues:

-- The port read/write menu is presently disabled due to memory issues.
-I will re-enable it upon completion of planned code cleanup and refactoring.

 The future:

 - Eventually, I'd like to complete everything in the TODO.txt list.